alleni-samar/alleni-samar/README.md

 ## About Me

-I am a computer engineering student based in Tunisia, with a great passion for new technologies and the conception and development of web applications.
-I specialize in fullstack web development, focusing on creating visually appealing designs.😊

-❤️🤍

-- 🌍 I'm based in Tunisia
+I am a Computer Engineering student based in Tunisia, passionate about Data Science, Artificial Intelligence, and Full-Stack Web Development.
+I enjoy building intelligent and scalable web applications, analyzing data to solve real-world problems, and continuously exploring emerging technologies to enhance my technical skills.

 - 📧 You can contact me at samaralleni29@gmail.com
 - 🤝 I'm open to collaborating on open-source projects